Nera26/pokerhub/docs/security/stride-threat-model.md

 ## Elevation of Privilege
 Role-based access control and regular reviews prevent unauthorized privilege gains.

-For implementation details, see the workflow configs under `../../infra/analytics/`.
+For implementation details, see the workflow configs and queries under `../../infrastructure/analytics/`.

+## Issue Status
+The gaps noted in earlier STRIDE reviews have been closed:
+- Device fingerprint binding enforced with hardware-backed tokens.
+- Analytics pipeline alerts on unusual query volume.
+- Tournament payouts require dual approval.
+- Wallet withdrawals use HSM-backed signing.

 ## Threats to Mitigation Mapping